MichelleHovendal/Restaurant-Guide/content/post/about.md

 * 200,000 pictures
 * 2,189,457 unique users

 Note that not all the information is used to develop the website, e.g. the pictures are not used.
+The considered dataset spans over the time-period of from 01-01-2004 to 28-01-2021.